notofonts/noto-docs/src/miniarticles/NotoSansYi.md

 # Noto Sans Yi

-Noto Sans Yi is a sanserif design intended for general use for the Yi script.
+Noto Sans Yi is a sanserif design for texts in the Yi script.

-It contains 1251 glyphs, and supports 1250 characters from the Unicode blocks: Yi Syllables, Yi Radicals, CJK Symbols and Punctuation, Halfwidth and Fullwidth Forms.
+Noto Sans Yi has multiple weights, contains 1,251 glyphs, and supports 1,250 characters from 4 Unicode blocks: Yi Syllables, Yi Radicals, CJK Symbols and Punctuation, Halfwidth and Fullwidth Forms.

 ## Supported writing systems